Body

 You can email StudentOrgFinanceCenter@illinois.edu or call 217-300-8757, option 1, then 3.

 The current process establishes a shared responsibility between the student organization and the vendor.
-This allows Treasurers to manage their funds better through this transparent process.
-Previously, the most significant issues that arose from vendors were the charging of incorrect fund numbers and the creation of thousands of dollars worth of deficits.
+This allows the Treasurer to manage their funds better through this transparent process.

 9. What if our department makes purchases for student orgs using a P-Card, T-Card, iBuy, or a PO?